github/docs/src/ghes-releases/lib/deprecation-steps.md

 - [ ] ✅ Completed step 5

 1. Create a new tag for the most recent commit on the `main` branch so that we can keep track of where in commit history we removed the GHES release.
 Create a tag called `enterprise-<release number>-release`.
 To create only a tag and not a release, you can [create a new release](https://github.com/github/docs-internal/releases), which allows you to "Choose a tag."
 Select add a new tag and use the tag name as the release title.
-After creating the new release, you wil see the new tag as well.
+After creating the new release, you will see the new tag as well.
 You can then delete the release.

 ## Step 6: Remove static files for the version